-Back then, everything I tried came from the "grey market" – unregulated online shops where you could buy all sorts of chemicals designed to be analogues of illegal drugs.
-They essentially served as a loophole to drug prohibition laws; change a molecule here and add one there – hey presto!
-A brand new substance carefully labelled "Not for Human Consumption".
+Back then, everything I tried came from the "gray market"—unregulated online shops where you could buy all sorts of chemicals designed to be analogs of illegal drugs.
+They essentially served as a loophole to drug prohibition laws; change a molecule here and add one there—hey presto!
+A brand new substance carefully labeled "Not for Human Consumption."

-In 2015, thinking that these grey market pills would soon become harder to get, I started to regulate and reduce my use.
-I found out about the "Ashton Manual" – a guide to withdrawing from long-term benzodiazepine use.
+In 2015, thinking that these gray market pills would soon become harder to get, I started to regulate and reduce my use.
+I found out about the "Ashton Manual"—a guide to withdrawing from long-term benzodiazepine use.
 I created a rough timetable to reduce my dosage by 10 percent every month to get myself clean within a year, and built up a small stash to avoid the unbearable withdrawal I'd already experienced if I overran.

-Ultimately, it was important that I believed I was in control of my problem – and to some extent it worked.
-In August of 2015, I graduated miraculously with a 2:1, despite being consistently numb to the world around me.
+Ultimately, it was important that I believed I was in control of my problem—and to some extent, it worked.
+In August of 2015, I graduated, despite being consistently numb to the world around me.
 I stopped binging and losing countless nights to the fog of synthetic tranquility and began planning where I would go after leaving Brighton.
 I couldn't afford to stay there without any regular work, and I felt like I needed a fresh start in a new city, so I moved to Bristol.

 But then the depression that had been buried all those years returned with full force.
 I'd forgotten how to cope with that headspace without the help of some chemical crutch to see me along.
 Roughly three months later, I relapsed.

 It's only been in the past year that I've acknowledged this as a problem beyond my control and sought outside help through the services available in Bristol.